 Leaving the theories aside for a while, I want to tell you that many healthy foods that we shall eat have a high GI.
 For example, carrots may have a high GI, but they contain very little carbohydrates, so they do not affect blood glucose very much.

-Overcoming hunger: Low GI foods take longer to digest and help you feel satisfied by triggering natural appetite suppressors.
-In contrast, high GI foods cause stress hormones to be released, which can stimulate appetite.
+Overcoming hunger: low-GI foods take longer to digest and help you feel satisfied by triggering natural appetite suppressors.
+In contrast, high GI foods cause stress hormones to be released, which can stimulate the appetite.

-Speeds up fat burning: High GI foods cause a sharp increase of blood glucose that triggers the body to release a rush of the hormone insulin.
+Speeds up fat burning: high-GI foods cause a sharp increase in blood glucose that triggers the body to release a rush of the hormone insulin.
 A large surge of insulin will leave you feeling tired, hungry, craving more sugar and also lowers the speed at which the body burns fat.
-Eating low GI carbohydrate foods causes a steady rise of blood glucose, which only results in a small and gentle rise in insulin.
+Eating low GI carbohydrate foods causes a steady rise in blood glucose, which only results in a small and gentle rise in insulin.
 Small increases in insulin keep you feeling full, energized for hours and encourages the body to burn fat.